mmwillet/TTS.cpp/examples/cli/README.md

 --play:
     (OPTIONAL) Whether to play back the audio immediately instead of saving it to file.
 --model-path (-mp):
-    (REQUIRED) The local path of the gguf model file for Parler TTS mini or large v1.
+    (REQUIRED) The local path of the gguf model file for Parler TTS mini or large v1, Dia, or Kokoro.
 --prompt (-p):
     (REQUIRED) The text prompt for which to generate audio in quotation markers.
 --save-path (-sp):